Like A Giant Chocolate Brownie Baked Inside A Pie!

 Unlike a classic chess pie, chocolate chess pie is made by melting semi-sweet chocolate and butter and adding the mixture to the custard-like filling.
 The dessert takes on a rich, fudgy quality similar to brownies and is guaranteed to satisfy even the strongest of sweet tooths!

-You made our flaky pie crust recipe, right?
+You made my flaky pie crust recipe, right?
 Ok, good!
 After it’s chilled in a fridge for 30 minutes, roll out the dough on a floured surface, creating a circle that is about 12” round.
 Transfer to a pie dish, then tuck the excess dough underneath the edges.
 Flute the edges with two fingertips, or crimp them with the tines of a fork.
 Refrigerate the crust until it is ready to fill.

 Prepare the filling.
 Place the butter and chocolate in a microwave-safe bowl.
 Heat them in a microwave in 30-second intervals, stirring in between.
 Set aside to cool.
 In a second bowl, combine the rest of the filling ingredients, then whisk until smooth.
 Slowly add the chocolate mixture, whisking until the ingredients are fully combined.